WattsUp/nummus/README.md

 - `formatters.sh` will run every formatter
 - `linters.sh` will run every linter
 - `make_test_portfolio.py` will create a portfolio with pseudorandom data
-- `profile_web_call.py` will send a request to an endpoint with vizviewer
+- `run_tailwindcss.sh` will run tailwindcss with proper arguments
-- `run_tailwindcss.py` will run tailwindcss with proper arguments, add `-w` to watch and rerun on save
+- `gunicorn_conf.py` is an example configuration for gunicorn running nummus

 ---